St Martin’s Day Feast

 Roast Duck

-1. (to be done the day before) Remove the giblets from inside the duck.
-Rinse the duck (inside and outside) with cold water.
-Pat dry with paper towels.
-Season the duck generously inside and out with salt and pepper.
-Put a sprig of thyme, a chopped up apple, and 5 crushed garlic cloves into the cavity (these will be removed at the end).
+(to be done the day before) Remove the giblets from inside the duck.
+Rinse the duck thoroughly inside and out with cold water.
+Pat it dry with paper towels.
+Generously season the duck inside and out with salt and pepper.
+Place a sprig of thyme, a chopped apple, and five crushed garlic cloves into the cavity (these will be removed after cooking).
+Let the duck rest in the fridge overnight, uncovered.

 Mlinci